 Orphanet has established a collaboration with the British Inherited Metabolic Disease Group (BIMDG) to provide links to the emergency guidelines that they produce.
-The website gives access to 22 external emergency guidelines in English.

-Disability factsheets
+• Disability factsheets

 2 disability factsheets are available in Danish, produced by Sjaeldenborger, the Danish Rare Diseases alliance.